storesafe/cordova-sqlite-storage/README.md

   - It is NOT possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type MUST be specified when building an app with this plugin.
   - The `SQLite3-WinRT` component in `src/windows/SQLite3-WinRT-sync` is based on [doo/SQLite3-WinRT commit f4b06e6](https://github.com/doo/SQLite3-WinRT/commit/f4b06e6a772a2688ee0575a8034b55401ea64049) from 2012, which is missing the asynchronous C++ API improvements.
 There is no background processing on the Windows platform.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
-  - INCONSISTENT error code (0) and INCORRECT error message (missing actual error info) in error callbacks ref: [xpbrew/cordova-sqlite-storage#539](https://github.com/xpbrew/cordova-sqlite-storage/issues/539)
+  - INCORRECT error message (missing actual error info) in error callbacks ref: [xpbrew/cordova-sqlite-storage#539](https://github.com/xpbrew/cordova-sqlite-storage/issues/539)
   - Not possible to SELECT BLOB column values directly.
 It is recommended to use built-in HEX function to retrieve BLOB column values, which should work consistently across all platform implementations as well as (WebKit) Web SQL.
 Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [xpbrew/cordova-sqlite-storage#652](https://github.com/xpbrew/cordova-sqlite-storage/issues/652))
   - Known issue with database names that contain certain US-ASCII punctuation and control characters (see below)